Updated on March 18, 2025

 House Edge 6.67% 3.78%

-Another version uses six-decks of cards with a 25 to 1 payout for Royal Match, 5 to 1 for Suited Blackjack, and 5 to 2 for all other matches.
-The house edge is a respectable 3.70%.
+Another version uses six decks of cards with a 25 to 1 payout for Royal Match, 5 to 1 for Suited Blackjack, and 5 to 2 for all other matches.
+This variation has a respectable house edge of 3.70%.

 Note: There is a card-counting system for the Royal Match in these two books: Beyond Counting by James Grosjean, and The Big Book of Blackjack by Arnold Snyder.